NEW: Police may raise $10k reward as public donations pour in

 One is from Webster Groves, another St. Louis suburb 13 miles south of Ferguson.
 The officer – a 32-year-old with seven years’ experience – was shot at the high point of his cheek, just under his right eye, Belmar said.

 The other was hit in the shoulder and the bullet came out the middle of his back, Belmar said.
-He is a 41-year-old officer with the St. Louis County Police Department, who has been in law enforcement for 14 years.
+He is a 41-year-old officer with the St. Louis County Police who has been in law enforcement for 14 years.

-Both men have been treated and released.
+Both men were treated and released.

 CNN’s Sara Sidner, Greg Botelho, Catherine E. Shoichet, Holly Yan, Joe Sutton, Sara Sidner, Jason Carroll, Shimon Prokupecz, Evan Perez, Don Lemon, Tina Burnside, Alina Machado and Michael Martinez contributed to this report.